Dr. Martin is a hematologist who treats lymphomas, chronic lymphocytic leukemia, multiple myeloma, and non-malignant blood disorders.

-Dr. Martin sees patients with non-malignant hematologic conditions, such as disorders of blood clotting, anemias, autoimmune blood disorders, and platelet disorders.
-He has clinical expertise in multiple myeloma, myeloproliferative disorders (polycythemia vera, essential thrombocythemia, and myelofibrosis), hemophagocytic lymphohistiocytosis, and mast cell disorders.
+Non-malignant hematologic conditions including blood clotting disorders, anemias, autoimmune blood disorders and platelet disorders.
+Dr. Martin has clinical expertise in multiple myeloma, myeloproliferative disorders (polycythemia vera, essential thrombocythemia, and myelofibrosis), hemophagocytic lymphohistiocytosis and mast cell disorders.

 - Chief Medical Information Officer, Seattle Cancer Care Alliance

 - Assistant Professor, Division of Hematology, University of Washington School of Medicine

 - Cornell University, Mechanical Engineering

 Dr. Martin’s early medical career focused on general internal medicine but quickly detoured to basic science in the laboratory—specifically, mass spectrometry in the study of prostate cancer.
 After a decade in the lab, he returned to the clinical care of hematology patients.